-The Tutorial Services Dashboard is a Microsoft Power BI report that reads data that is collected via Davidson's Tutorial Services form (https://webapps.davidson.edu/academics/tutorialservices) and stored in one of our on-premises SQL Server databases.
+The Tutorial Services Dashboard is a Microsoft Power BI report that reads data that is collected via Davidson's Tutorial Services form (https://webapps.davidson.edu/academics/tutorialservices) and is stores it in one of our on-premises SQL Server databases.
 The report aggregates the tutorial services data to provide an overview of tutor sessions across the college and the students who attend those sessions.

 The report is divided into two pages.
 The first page is called the "Overall Summary," and it presents data across all of the centers for an overview of tutorial services activity.
 The second page is called "Center Detail," and it provides a deeper analysis of a given individual center that the user selects.
 Users start at the Overall Summary page, and they can "drill through" to the Center Detail page.